Interpolation can hurt robust generalization even when there is no noise: Details on Theorem

 For $\lambda >0$, the loss in Equation~\eqref{eq:logregrisk} has a unique minimizer.
-In contrast, for $\lambda = 0$ the minimizer of Equation \eqref{eq:logregrisk} is not unique.
-In this case we study the robust max-$\ell_2$-margin solution from Equation~\eqref{eq:maxmarginAE}, which corresponds to the limit when $\lambda \to 0$ (see Section \ref{sec:estimator}).
-The asymptotic behavior of the corresponding solution is characterized in Theorem \ref{thm:seperable} with proof in \suppmat{}~\ref{sec:proofseperable}.
+In contrast, for $\lambda = 0$, the minimizer of Equation~\eqref{eq:logregrisk} is not unique.
+In the latter case, we study the robust max-$\ell_2$-margin solution from Equation~\eqref{eq:maxmarginAE}, which corresponds to the limit when $\lambda \to 0$ (see Section~\ref{sec:estimator}).
+Theorem \ref{thm:seperable} characterizes the asymptotic behavior of the corresponding solution, with proof in \suppmat{}~\ref{sec:proofseperable}.